Useful HTML elements

 Paragraphs have an opening tag <p> and a closing tag </p>.
 Note the forward slash in front of the letter p in the closing tag.

-superMicro CMS automatically inserts the paragraph opening and closing tags round a section of text when a blank line exists above and below it.
+superMicro CMS automatically inserts paragraph opening and closing tags round a section of text when a blank line exists above and below it.
+Unless you want a paragraph with a particular CSS class, for example:

 Headings (or headers)